makersacademy/bowling-challenge/README.md

 As a bowler,
 So my score is accurate,
-I want to b prevented from entering an invalid score per roll and frame
+I want to be prevented from entering an invalid score per roll and frame
 ```

 *_Error: A maximum of 10 points per frame_